 If you have gum disease, a deep cleaning at Valley Dental Group from our dentists is a great way to treat your problem in its early states.
-Dr. Luke St Marie and Dr. Christine Chen are experienced in providing deep cleanings to treat periodontal disease.
-If you would like to find out more or to schedule an appointment in Renton, Washington, we invite you to contact our office at 425.271.1727
+Dr. Christine Chen is experienced in providing deep cleanings to treat periodontal disease.
+If you would like to find out more or to schedule an appointment in Renton, Washington, we invite you to contact our office at 425.271.1727.

 What if I have periodontal or gum disease?